AlbertineN/yolo/explanation.md

 Create a docker-compose.yml file to orchestrate our e-commerce platform.
 In this file, we will also pull a mongodb image as our backend requires a mongodb database.

 Step Five
 Run the docker compose up command to build images run them.
-Upon running the command, i realize that my client container exits before the deployment server starts.
+Upon running the command, i realize that my client container exits with no errors before the deployment server starts.

+Step Six
+Added tty: true  >> this comand ensures that my container does not exit but rather keeps running.
+However I come across another error which is brought about  by the start script.